Passions & Interests

 Longer Bio

-My passions lie at the intersection of embodiment, interactive technology, environment, and disability justice.
-The interplay between my artistic and technical background led me to speculate on the role interactive technology plays in creating connection, specifically how embodied knowledge could reshape perceptions of disability and its connection to the environment.
+The interplay between my artistic and technical background leads me to speculate on the role interactive technology plays in creating connection, specifically how embodied knowledge could reshape perceptions of disability and its connection to the environment.
 By exploring disability as an ecological issue, I aim to reconcile the benefits of accommodating disability through technology with its detrimental impact on ecosystems.
-While most of my past research implemented algorithmic techniques, I value the nuance contributed to pluralistic dialogues by methodologies like ethnography and design fiction.
+I value the nuance contributed to pluralistic dialogues by social science methodologies like ethnography and design fiction.
 Fueled by a passion for social justice, I seek to redefine interactive design research for impactful change by integrating dance.

-My experiences as a disabled dancer uniquely position me in the field of Human Computer Interaction.
+My experiences as a disabled dancer uniquely position me as an artist, designer, and researcher.
 I trained in ballet for 13 years, performing often in the Nutcracker, Cinderella, and Coppelia.
 I dabbled in other dance styles like tap, modern, and character.
 At 16, I quit because my body could not uphold the rigorous strain and standards enforced by ballet.
-However, during my undergrad I began trying to heal my relationship with it.
+However, during my undergrad, I began trying to heal my relationship with it.
 And so began the journey of decolonizing my understanding of dance.
 I discovered movement holds a greater purpose than entertainment.
 It serves as a medium to explore emotionally wrought topics and transcend intersectional identity barriers, showcasing the humanity of historically misunderstood individuals.
-During this journey, I have widened my movement vocabulary by studying swing dance and going to Lindy Hop socials whenever I travel.
-I have moved my focus away from how my body looks, towards emoting and creating connection with those I dance with.
+During this journey, I have widened my movement vocabulary by learning new forms such as swing dance and contact improv.
+Whenever I travel, I find community in dance whether I'm dancing in a park or at a social dance event.
+I have moved my focus away from how my body looks, towards emoting and creating a connection with those I dance with.